Comfort & Adventure

 Prices quoted below are per person based on two people sharing.
 Cabin availability changes all the time, so please contact us for up-to-date details.

-* Note: Prices are per person.
-Paid in USD ($) - figure above is based on today's exchange rate.
-Actual cost $31500
+*Note: Prices are per person.
+The actual voyage price is paid in USD ($) - the indicative pricing above is based on today's exchange rate.

 • Pre and post voyage transfers